 ANGEL’S TRUMPETS – MOONFLOWERS

-I am writing about one of my favourite plants this month to start off the New Year.
+I am writing about one of my favourite plants this month.
 This is a fascinating plant with many aspects to it’s make up, both good and bad!
 We are featuring ‘New Age notions’ and healing benefits in this month’s magazine, so I can’t think of a better plant to feature than the Brugmansia which has a weird and wonderful past.

 Known as Angel’s Trumpets or Moonflowers, these genuses of flowers are really beautiful and grow well on the Island, although caution is needed as they are highly toxic if digested.
 Growing to the size of a large shrub or small tree with large oval leaves, the Brugmansia is remembered for it’s truly beautiful large, pendulous, trumpet shaped flowers which can be single or double.
 The colours usually vary from white through the yellows to orange.
 Originating from South America – later naturalized in areas of Africa, Australia and Asia, this plant is easily grown in fertile, well drained soil (as well as in pots) in sun or part shade, and flowers throughout the year.